SecureIdentityAlliance/osia/src/doc/03 - security.rst

 2. Calculate the hashes on the data in clear format (after canonicalization of an intermediate JSON, based on :rfc:`8785`), including any buffer listed in the scope in clear format
 3. Encrypt the buffers (images, PDF, etc.)
-4. Calculate a separate hash for the encrypted data
+4. Calculate a separate hash for the same data but using encrypted data
-5. Sign the hashes
+5. Sign the concatenation of the two hashes

 The process to validate the integrity is: